• Skip to primary navigation

 Should You Grind First?

-The first reason is that when you grind the cannabis in a grinder, you will be leaving behind many of the trichomes (the part that contains the CBD or THC) in the grinder itself, thus limiting your potency.
+The first reason is that when you grind the cannabis in a grinder, you will leave behind many of the trichomes (the part that contains the CBD or THC) in the grinder itself, thus limiting your potency.

 The second reason is that grinding breaks down the plant matter into smaller pieces.

-This is not desirable as it allows for more chlorophyll, or green plant matter and taste, to seep into your infusion.
+This is undesirable as it allows for more chlorophyll, or green plant matter and taste, to seep into your infusion.

-Instead of grinding, gently break up to buds with your hands into small, popcorn-sized pieces, and use those to simmer with the milk or cream.
+Instead of grinding, gently break up the buds with your hands into small, popcorn-sized pieces and use those to simmer with the milk or cream.

 How to Make Cannabis Milk or Cream Emily Kyle